syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/how-to/placeholder.md

 # Customize placeholder style

-By using `rte-placeholder` class, you can customize the placeholder style.
+By using `e-rte-placeholder` class, you can customize the placeholder style.

 ```csharp